opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/connectors/azure_blob_storage.rst

-Azure Blob Storage connector
+Azure Blob storage connector
 ============================

-The Azure Blob Storage connector retrieves content from a file stored in an Blob Storage file.
+The Azure Blob storage connector retrieves content from a file stored in Blob storage.

 .. admonition:: Prerequisites
   :class: important

-   You need an Azure account to use the Blob Storage connector.
+   You need an Azure account to use the Blob storage connector.

 Creation
 --------